7Block Labs

 1. Real-Time Blockchain Data Collection

-• Node Infrastructure: Running full or archive nodes for comprehensive data access.
+• Node Infrastructure: Set up full or archive nodes to get complete access to all the data you need.

-• APIs and SDKs: Using providers like Infura, Alchemy, or QuickNode for scalable data retrieval.
+• APIs and SDKs: Opt for providers such as Infura, Alchemy, or QuickNode to smoothly scale your data retrieval.

-• Event Listening: Subscribing to specific contract events to track relevant activities.
+• Event Listening: Subscribe to specific contract events so you can keep an eye on all the important activities.

 2. Event-Driven Architecture